 The information you must submit with your application is extensive, including:

 Applying for Benefits?
-Contact a NC Social Security Disability Lawyer for Free Legal Advice
+Contact our NC Social Security Disability Lawyers for Free Legal Advice

 It can be exceptionally difficult to get approval for your disability claim.
 If there is a possibility that you could continue to earn a living, then you can usually expect a denial.
 Additionally, the SSA turns down many applications because the applicants failed to present complete information.